matman26/matman26.github.io/_posts/2022-02-05-weaponizing-git-for-netdevops.markdown

 ## CVS
-CVS or Concurrent Version System was one of the first influential Version Control Systems to be implemented.
+CVS or Concurrent Version System was one of the first influential Version Control Systems to be implemented, dating all the way back to 1986.
 CVS' initial idea was to simplify cooperation between small teams by allowing users to synchronize their changes with a remote repository; CVS implements a client-server architecture where a centralized server represents the latest state of the code.
 This simplified the process